Lumi-supercomputer/lumi-userguide/docs/generic/helpdesk.md

 # Help Desk

-The LUMI User Support Team is here to help if you have any questions or problems regarding to your use of LUMI.
-You can find the contact forms to reach us with different issues by clicking the 'Contact us' button:
+The LUMI User Support Team (LUST) is here to help!

+If you have any questions or problems using LUMI, please do not hesitate to contact us.

  <!DOCTYPE html>
 <html>